-A total block transfer of 54 core credits may be allowed into the Medical Assisting AAS/AS program if one of the following criteria is met:
+Block Transfer Policy A total block transfer of 54 core credits may be allowed into the Medical Assisting AAS/AS program if one of the following criteria is met:

-- Graduated from a CAAHEP or ABHES accredited MA diploma or certificate program within the past 3 years and holds a current CMA/RMA certification, or - Graduated over 3 years ago from a CAAHEP or ABHES accredited MA diploma or certificate program, but has worked as an MA within the past 3 years and holds a current CMA/RMA certification.
+- Graduated from a CAAHEP or ABHES accredited MA diploma or certificate program within the past three years and holds a current CMA/RMA certification, or - 2) Graduated over three years ago from a CAAHEP or ABHES accredited MA diploma or certificate program, but has worked as an MA within the past three years and holds a current CMA/RMA certification.
+Students will need to complete 32 general education credits and E242 (Career Development).